 School staff are ready to help and support pupils who have fallen out with friends, but such situations will not be treated in the same way as a case of bullying.
-However, the strategies we use may be similarbecause we acknowledge that over a period of time the impact on the pupil may be the same, and the situation could become bullying if it escalates.
+However, the strategies we use may be similar because we acknowledge that over a period of time the impact on the pupil may be the same, and the situation could become bullying if it escalates.

-Preventing Bullying
+Preventing all forms of Bullying